Joint Undergraduate & Graduate Courses (4000 level)

 Prerequisites: college-level geology helpful but not required.

-Prerequisites: a course in solid earth geology or geophysics; a solid background in math and physics.
+Prerequisites: course in solid earth geology or geophysics; one year of general physics

 Methods and underpinnings of seismology including seismogram analysis, elastic wave propagation theory, earthquake source characterization, instrumentation, inversion of seismic data to infer Earth structure.